christiangoelz/Code_Classification-of-visuomotor-tasks-YAOA/README.md

 # Paper: Task-classification-and-brain-network-characteristics-of-fine-motor-moveme
-Code: Task-classification-and-brain-network-characteristics-of-fine-motor-movements-in-older-adults
+Code: Task-classification-and-brain-network-characteristics-of-fine-motor-movements-in-older-adults.

-This repository contains the code to generate results, summary statistics, and raw figures for the manuscript, and the manuscript  Task-classification-and-brain-network-characteristics-of-fine-motor-movements-in-older-adults.
+This repository contains the code to generate results, summary statistics, and raw figures for the manuscript _Task-classification-and-brain-network-characteristics-of-fine-motor-movements-in-older-adults._

 ## Code dependencies: